-We the sensitivity of the resistance testing module of Seq2Res at accurately identifying drug resistant mutations using the two real consensus sequence datasets downloaded from Stanford resistance database.
+We evaluated and verified the sensitivity of the resistance testing module of Seq2Res at accurately identifying drug resistant mutations using the two real consensus sequence datasets downloaded from Stanford resistance database.
 We found that Seq2Res is at least as sensitive as the Stanford database as it identified all the drug resistant mutations that were reported by the Web Sierra.
 In addition, Seq2Res was also able to identify a drug resistant mutation that was reported by Web Sierra incorrectly.

 We also tested the ability of Seq2Res to report the prevalence of the drug resistant mutations correctly using five simulated datasets and showed that regardless of the prevalence level of the DRMs in the dataset, Seq2Res is capable of accurately identifying their presence at the correct prevalence level.

 Finally, we applied Seq2Res for drug resistance genotyping on real biological datasets generated as part of the CIPRA-SA (Comprehensive International Program for Research in AIDS in South Africa) study.
 471 samples were genotyped using Roche/454 Junior and 630 samples were genotyped using Roche/454 FLX.
-Both datasets were evaluated using the Seq2Res platform.
+Both datasets were evaluated using the Seq2Res resistance testing platform.
 Consensus sequences for 349 samples from conventional genotyping were also available and were used for comparison with the UDPS data.

-Roche/454 FLX and Roche/454 Junior genotypic data for baseline samples showed that the number of samples that were predicted resistant increased when the prevalence of resistance was decreased to 1% cutoff. he number of samples predicted resistant was higher in PMTCT group than in no-PMTCT group at the prevalence cutoff 15% and below.
+Roche/454 FLX and Roche/454 Junior genotypic data for baseline samples showed that the number of samples that were predicted as resistant increased when the prevalence of resistance was decreased to 1% cutoff.
+There was no significant difference in the number of samples predicted as resistant, showing that FLX and Junior were comparable at genotypic HIV drug resistance prediction.
+We further compared sensitivity of genotypic HIV drug resistance prediction of both UDPS and population based Sanger genotyping at prevalence cutoff 20%, which showed that UDPS and population based Sanger genotyping were comparable.
+However, in an earlier study by Wang et al (Wang et al., 2007) showed that UDPS detected 58 HIV variants per sample as compared to only 8 variants per sample detected by population based Sanger genotyping method.
+This showed that UDPS is more sensitive than population bases Sanger method.

+In our analysis, the number of baseline samples predicted as resistant, using UDPS, was higher in PMTCT group than in no-PMTCT group at the prevalence cutoff 15% and below.
 It showed that NVP resistance was more likely to develop in NVP exposed patients in PMTCT group than in the drug naïve group.
-The time (in days) of NVP exposure before ART initiation was calculated for the individuals in both PMTCT group and no-PMTCT group.
+Further, we analyzed the correlation of time since NVP exposure and virologic clinical outcome to first line ART.
+We knew the date of ART and the date of PMTCT for the individuals.
+The time (in days) of NVP exposure before ART initiation was calculated from these known time points for the individuals in both PMTCT group and no-PMTCT group.
 The result showed that the prediction of NVP resistance significantly correlates (p < 0.05) with time since NVP exposure.
-The samples from patients that receive sdNVP within ~6 month before ART initiation were predicted resistant while the samples from patients that receive sdNPV after ~2 years were predicted sensitive.
-This showed that inclusion of NVP in the ART cocktail for the patients who received NPV before 6 months or less time could compromise the therapy.
+The samples from patients that receive sdNVP at median time of 174 days before ART initiation were predicted resistant while the samples from patients that receive sdNPV at median time of 631 days were predicted sensitive.
+Our finding correlates with the previous studies as well.
+Chi et al (Chi et al., 2007) showed that ART initiation before six months of NVP exposure could be a risk factor for clinical poor outcome.
+Coovadia et al (Coovadia et al., 2009) observed that NVP based ART initiation after 18-36 months of NVP exposure had sustained likelihood of virologic suppression.
+Similarly, Stringer et al (Stringer et al., 2010) observed as the time since NVP exposure increased, the rate of VF in NVP containing ART was declined.